camunda/camunda-docs/optimize/components/userguide/instant-preview-dashboards.md

 The dashboard has a predictable URL so that it can also be embedded into other tools/webpages.
 The URL has the format _https://&lt;OPTIMIZE_URL&gt;/dashboard/instant/&lt;BPMN-PROCESS-ID&gt;/_.
-This URL is stable across Optimize versions, so there is no need to change it when upgrading Optimize.
+This URL is stable across Optimize versions, so there is no need to change it when updating Optimize.

 :::note
 Instant Preview Dashboards cannot be shared like standard dashboards.
 If you wish to direct someone to it, please